How Does the RFP Process Work?

 Organizations usually follow slight variations of these steps:

-Determine what matters most: Set the scoring criteria you will use to select a vendor by deciding what matters most: a vendor’s cost estimate, skill set, or references and reviews.
-Doing this before publicly releasing your RFP reduces the number of proposals you must seriously consider and makes it easier to rank them.
+Set the scoring criteria you will use to select a vendor.
+Decide what matters most: is it a vendor’s cost estimate, skill set, or references and reviews?
+Doing this before publicly releasing your RFP helps you solicit focused proposals and reduces the number of poorly matched proposals you need to consider.
+It’ll also be easier to rank each vendor according to preference.

 What Should You Include in an RFP?

-- A detailed description of the project, including the reason it was created and the results you desire
+- A detailed description of the project, including its purpose and your desired results

 - Specific requirements about preferred materials, tools, systems, and/or products